Billie Eilish goes completely private – and talks about her breast problem

 Singer Billie Eilish on problems with her breasts: “Just calm down!”

 Billie Eilish gives her fans a private insight – and explains what she has to criticize about her breasts.
-At just 19 years of age, the singer has achieved almost everything that can be achieved in the international music business: She can call her own seven Grammy Awards, and many other trophies and chart records also adorn her career.
+At the age of just 19, the singer has achieved almost everything that can be achieved in the international music business: She can call her own seven Grammy Awards, and many other trophies and chart records also adorn her career.
 She is also the youngest performer ever to sing a “James Bond” movie song.

 Even as an absolute mega-star with 90 million Instagram followers, she is still looking for personal contact with her fans, be it at concerts or via livestream on social media.
 On the net, she proves joke again and describes an annoying detail about her bust size to her community.